bpicinato/MonArch/README.md

   --reads              Reads to be used as the query for blast.
 Or a comma-separated
                        list of reads, if applicable.

   --output             Path to output directory.
-Will be created if it does not exist.
+It will be created if it does not exist.

 Optional arguments: